gharials/dev-path/docs/internet-web/web-pages.md

 #### How form data is sent to server

+How form data is sent to server depends on the [request method](./http-in-depth.md#request-methods) set in the `method` attribute of a form.
+The `method` value can be either `GET` or `POST`.
+If no `method` value is is set, `GET` is assumed as the method.
+A request is sent to the `action` URL using the method.

-Each input field becomes a [query parameter](./http-in-depth.md#urls) with the `name` attribute in the request URL.
+In a get request, each input field of the form becomes a [query parameter](./http-in-depth.md#urls) with the `name` attribute in the request URL.
 Let's take the following form for example:

 ```html
 <html>